 The property at Wilhelmstrasse 1 was provided to the Reinhard & Sonja Ernst Foundation based on a 99-year lease.
 For this period, the foundation will be in charge of maintaining services and running exhibitions.

 As an internationally appealing address for abstract art, a central rendezvous with a café, a children’s area, a museum shop and an events hall, the museum’s intention is to enrich the state capital of Wiesbaden.
 As such, a passionate collector’s vision will create a house of culture for everyone in the year 2022.

-From March 2019, we shall provide regular reports on this website about the museum project’s ongoing development.
+We will provide regular reports on this website about the museum project’s ongoing development.